Thomas H. Lee Partners

-Thomas H. Lee Partners, L.P. is an American private equity firm based in Boston.
-Investing in middle market growth companies across financial technology, services, healthcare, technology, & business solutions.
+Thomas H. Lee Partners, L.P. is an American private equity firm headquartered in Boston.
+The firm focuses on investing in middle market growth companies across various sectors, including financial technology, services, healthcare, technology, and business solutions.

 History

-Founded in 1974 by its namesake Thomas H. Lee, Thomas H. Lee Partners, often referenced as THL, has raised approximately $34 billion of equity capital, investing in more than 160 companies, and has completed more than 500 add-on acquisitions representing an aggregate enterprise value at acquisition of over $210 billion.
-In 2021, Private Equity International ranked THL Partners 82nd of the top 300 private equity firms based on funds raised.
+Thomas H. Lee Partners was founded in 1974 by Thomas H. Lee, often referred to as THL.
+As of 2022, THL had raised approximately $34 billion of equity capital, investmenting in more than 160 companies.
+The firm's portfolio includes over 500 add-on acquisitions representing an aggregate enterprise value at acquisition of over $210 billion.
+In 2022, Private Equity International ranked THL Partners 82nd among the top 300 private equity firms based on funds raised in 2021.

-THL’s Management Committee includes Co-CEOs Todd Abbrecht and Scott Sperling, Chairman Tony DiNovi and Managing Director Tom Hagerty.
-The firm's namesake, Thomas H. Lee, left the firm and formed Lee Equity Partners in 2006.
+The firm's Management Committee consists of Chairman Tony DiNovi, and Managing Director Tom Hagerty.
+The firm's namesake, Thomas H. Lee, left the company and formed Lee Equity Partners in 2006.

 Investments

-The firm has raised over $30 billion since inception and is currently investing out of its $5.6 billion ninth fund:
+Throughout its history, Thomas H. Lee Partners has raised over $36 billion.
+The firm has launched various funds, such as: